 During the late summer, algae can grow on top of standing waters in lakes (and other still waters), and if they end up swallowing some, it can be poisonous enough to kill any pet that swallows the water.

-If your Goldendoodle hasn’t become a good swimmer yet because they’re new or afraid of water for some reason, then you can always reassure their safety by purchasing a doggy life vest.
+If your Goldendoodle hasn’t become a good swimmer yet because they’re new or afraid of water for some reason, then you can always reassure their safety by purchasing a doggy life vest (with handles so you can easily pull them out of the water, if necessary).

-The most recommended high-quality life vest for dogs can be found here.
-[Amazon Link]
+The most recommended high-quality dog life jacket for Goldend Doodles can be found here.

 It’s always best (especially if it’s your first time taking your dog out to unfamiliar bodies of water) to consult your veterinarian before taking your Goldendoodle out on your next vacation.